Consumer mobile apps have set the bar high for what employees, customers and partners expect.

 The era of conversational, artificial intelligence (AI)-rich technologies is dawning.
 Mobile apps are well-positioned to take advantage of these capabilities by transforming “regular” apps into smart apps that use spoken or typed natural language as the input and machine learning to adapt and respond intelligently.
 Good examples include Google Allo, Ozlo and Sherpa.

-Gartner clients can read more in the report: Five Tenets From Innovative Consumer Apps to Transform Your Mobile App Strategy.
+Gartner clients can read more in the report: Five Tenets From Innovative Consumer Apps to Transform Your Mobile App Strategy by Jason Wong.